The Station and Accommodation

 With the exception of the focal study groups of red-tailed monkeys, baboons, and chimpanzees, animals are generally very fearful of humans and flee when encountered.
 A complete list of medium and large mammals that have been observed over the years can be found here.

-Although the research station is remote from any Tanzanian villages, there is a large refugee settlement less than 12km away, and people are sometimes encountered in the forest.
-These are usually illegal poachers or loggers, and almost every time they flee immediately when encountered.
-On those occasions when they do not, our teams are well experienced in handling these events, which often results in a conversation about the status of the land and legalities of their activity, as well as confiscation of any bushmeat or equipment they may be using.
-When necessary, authorities are called to support this work, and twice a year we facilitate government forest rangers conducting patrols of the study area.
+Although the research station is not located adjacent to any villages, people are sometimes encountered in the forest.
+On those occasions, our teams are well experienced in handling these encounters, which often results in a conversation about the status of the land and legalities/regulations surrounding our and their activity.
+When necessary, authorities are called to support this work, and regualrly we facilitate government forest rangers to jointly conduct patrols of the study area.

 Go to our gallery to see more images of the research station!